ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 .. note::

-   You choose your ``config-user.yml`` file at run time, so you could have several of them available with different purposes.
-One for a formalised run, another for debugging, etc.
+   You can choose your ``config-user.yml`` file at run time, so you could have several of them available with different purposes.
+One for a formalised run, another for debugging, etc. You can even provide any config user value as a run flag ``--argument_name argument_value``

 .. _config-developer: